 Here are some of the ways in which the differences in the design of DSLR cameras and point-and-shoot cameras will impact your photography.

-In nearly every aspect regarding image quality, DSLR cameras come out on top.
+In nearly every aspect regarding image quality, when comparing digital cameras, DSLR cameras come out on top.
 DSLR cameras boast a wider depth of field, a larger sensor size, a higher-quality optical viewfinder, the capacity for interchangeable lenses, increased shutter speed, external flash, and more.
 These larger image sensors make DSLRs highly sought after by professional photographers.

 Point and shoot cameras are made for amateurs so they are extremely easy to use, with an obvious shutter button that just works with you click it and a variety of auto modes.
 With DSLR cameras, on the other hand, you will often have to rely on manual controls instead of automatic modes.
 Point-and-shoot cameras are also typically more durable than DSLR cameras, as amateurs are more prone to accidents than professionals.
 In other words, if you are looking to compare waterproof digital cameras, keep an eye on point-and-click cameras.